Wondering if you're eligible for summer financial aid?

 Can I attend two different colleges or universities this summer and still receive financial aid?

-You can receive financial aid to attend two different UC campuses.
-This includes regular Summer Sessions courses, Summer Abroad Programs, online programs, or any combination of summer enrollment at any of the 10 UC campuses throughout California.
+You can receive financial aid to attend two different UC campuses and or participate in the Summer Abroad Programs, online programs, or any combination of summer enrollment at any of the 10 UC campuses throughout California.

 You cannot receive financial aid to attend both a UC campus and a college or university not associated with the UC system.